Nuvalent (NASDAQ:NUVL) Rating Reiterated by Leerink Partnrs

 Nuvalent Trading Down 0.1 %

-Nuvalent (NASDAQ:NUVL – Get Free Report) last announced its earnings results on Thursday, May 11th.
-The company reported ($0.44) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.51) by $0.07.
-On average, equities analysts predict that Nuvalent will post -2.13 earnings per share for the current fiscal year.
+Nuvalent (NASDAQ:NUVL – Get Free Report) last released its quarterly earnings results on Thursday, May 11th.
+The company reported ($0.44) EPS for the quarter, topping the consensus estimate of ($0.51) by $0.07.
+On average, analysts anticipate that Nuvalent will post -2.13 EPS for the current year.

-In other Nuvalent news, insider Darlene Noci sold 3,000 shares of the firm’s stock in a transaction on Tuesday, August 1st.
-The shares were sold at an average price of $49.95, for a total value of $149,850.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In other news, insider Deborah Ann Miller sold 2,000 shares of Nuvalent stock in a transaction dated Monday, May 15th.
+In related news, insider Deborah Ann Miller sold 2,000 shares of the company’s stock in a transaction that occurred on Monday, May 15th.
 The shares were sold at an average price of $40.74, for a total value of $81,480.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, insider Darlene Noci sold 3,000 shares of the firm’s stock in a transaction dated Tuesday, August 1st.
-The stock was sold at an average price of $49.95, for a total transaction of $149,850.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, insider Deborah Ann Miller sold 2,000 shares of the firm’s stock in a transaction dated Monday, May 15th.
+The stock was sold at an average price of $40.74, for a total transaction of $81,480.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Darlene Noci sold 3,000 shares of Nuvalent stock in a transaction on Thursday, June 1st.
+The shares were sold at an average price of $42.64, for a total transaction of $127,920.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 34,024 shares of company stock valued at $1,529,922.
-Insiders own 14.77% of the company’s stock.
+Insiders have sold 34,024 shares of company stock worth $1,529,922 in the last three months.
+14.77% of the stock is currently owned by insiders.

-Institutional investors have recently bought and sold shares of the company.
-Amundi purchased a new position in Nuvalent during the fourth quarter worth about $34,000.
-Metropolitan Life Insurance Co NY grew its holdings in shares of Nuvalent by 22.8% in the second quarter.
-Metropolitan Life Insurance Co NY now owns 1,325 shares of the company’s stock valued at $56,000 after purchasing an additional 246 shares in the last quarter.
-Amalgamated Bank increased its stake in Nuvalent by 23.0% during the 4th quarter.
-Amalgamated Bank now owns 2,647 shares of the company’s stock worth $79,000 after buying an additional 495 shares during the period.
-Allspring Global Investments Holdings LLC purchased a new stake in Nuvalent during the 2nd quarter worth approximately $92,000.
-Finally, California State Teachers Retirement System increased its stake in Nuvalent by 35.0% during the 1st quarter.
-California State Teachers Retirement System now owns 7,811 shares of the company’s stock worth $108,000 after buying an additional 2,024 shares during the period.
-95.43% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+Vanguard Group Inc. boosted its holdings in Nuvalent by 115.6% during the first quarter.
+Vanguard Group Inc. now owns 1,637,507 shares of the company’s stock valued at $22,745,000 after acquiring an additional 877,835 shares during the period.
+Fairmount Funds Management LLC increased its position in Nuvalent by 34.1% in the 4th quarter.
+Fairmount Funds Management LLC now owns 2,788,981 shares of the company’s stock worth $83,056,000 after buying an additional 709,118 shares during the period.
+Price T Rowe Associates Inc. MD acquired a new position in shares of Nuvalent during the fourth quarter worth approximately $15,953,000.
+Avoro Capital Advisors LLC boosted its position in shares of Nuvalent by 48.2% in the fourth quarter.
+Avoro Capital Advisors LLC now owns 1,555,555 shares of the company’s stock valued at $46,324,000 after acquiring an additional 506,084 shares during the period.
+Finally, Wellington Management Group LLP grew its stake in shares of Nuvalent by 31.3% in the first quarter.
+Wellington Management Group LLP now owns 1,886,676 shares of the company’s stock worth $49,223,000 after acquiring an additional 450,287 shares during the last quarter.
+95.43% of the stock is owned by institutional investors.

 Nuvalent Company Profile